worldmaking/digm5950/assignments.md

 Look through the [agent-based systems](agent.html) page for ideas.

 Follow all the guidelines above on taking notes, formatting your code, and recording comments.

+## Assignment 3

+**Evolutionary System**

+The assignment is to construct a new evolutionary system.
+You can develop an idea blending or mutating one of the systems or aspects we have looked at in the classes.
+You can extend one of your previous assignments with evolution.
+Or you can design and create a new one to explore a different idea you have.
+Use the starter-kit from the [labs](labs.html).

+Look through the [evolution](evo.html) page for ideas.

+Follow all the guidelines above on taking notes, formatting your code, and recording comments.